In an interview with Fox News host Sean Hannity on Donald Trump's immigration platform, Univison...

 - In 2009, 84.9% of children in Asian families in Delaware were U.S. citizens, as were 87.7% of children in Latino families.

 Immigrant, Latino, and Asian entrepreneurs and consumers add billions of dollars and thousands of jobs to Delaware’s economy.

 - The 2014 purchasing power of Latinos in Delaware totaled $1.8 billion—an increase of 907% since 1990.
 Asian buying power totaled $1.7 billion—an increase of 882% since 1990, according to the Selig Center for Economic Growth at the University of Georgia.

 - Delaware’s 1,533 Latino-owned businesses had sales and receipts of $339.9 million and employed 2,129 people in 2007, the last year for which data is available.
 The state’s 2,989 Asian-owned businesses had sales and receipts of $1.3 billion and employed 5,523 people in 2007, according to the U.S. Census Bureau’s Survey of Business Owners.

-Immigrants are essential to Delaware’s economy as workers.
+Immigrants are essential to Delaware’s economy as workers and taxpayers.

 Unauthorized immigrants are important to Delaware’s economy as workers and consumers.

 - Unauthorized immigrants comprised roughly 3.8% of the state’s workforce (or 20,000 workers) in 2012, according to a report by the Pew Hispanic Center.

 - If all unauthorized immigrants were removed from Delaware, the state would lose $949 million in economic activity, $421.5 million in gross state product, and approximately 6,300 jobs, even accounting for adequate market adjustment time, according to a report by the Perryman Group.